BenGeorgie55/BLE-Scanner/README.md

 Advertising is a fundamental part of BLE discovery and connectionless communication.

 A BLE device that wants to announce its presence or make itself available for discovery can transmit short advertising packets without first establishing a connection.
+*Most devices do this constantly every 5-10 seconds*

 Another BLE receiver can therefore hear those advertisements without:

 - Pairing
 - Connecting
 - Authenticating
 - Accessing the device
 - Opening a GATT connection
 - Activating a camera
 - Activating a microphone
 - Retrieving stored files

 Advertising is normal BLE behaviour and is not caused by this detector.

-However, not every BLE device advertises continuously.

-Products may:

-- Advertise only under certain conditions

-- Advertise intermittently

-- Stop advertising

-- Change advertising mode

-- Remove identifying fields

-- Change payload contents after firmware updates

 ## Advertising Timing
 Normal BLE advertising does not necessarily occur every few milliseconds.